jimburton/scrabble/chapters/Chapter1.md

 ## The project

 We're using `cabal` to manage the project. `cabal` deals in *libraries* and *executables*.
-We will be making several executables later but the core code for playing the game is contained in a library.
+We will evantually be making several executables but the core code for playing the game is contained in a library.
 Since it is a library, there isn't an entry point or any way for users to run the code.
 It is intended for ourselves and others to import it into code that *is* intended for users.